Israel examining heart inflammation cases in people who received Pfizer COVID shot

-Middle EastIsrael examining heart inflammation cases in people who received Pfizer COVID shot

-Israel's Health Ministry said on Sunday it is examining a small number of cases of heart inflammation in people who had received Pfizer's (PFE.N) COVID-19 vaccine, though it has not yet drawn any conclusions.
+JERUSALEM (Reuters) - Israel’s Health Ministry said on Sunday it is examining a small number of cases of heart inflammation in people who had received Pfizer’s COVID-19 vaccine, though it has not yet drawn any conclusions.

 Pfizer said it has not observed a higher rate of the condition than would normally be expected in the general population.